 George Austyn (G.A.), ..

-George is a very popular first name for men (#16 out of 1220) and also a very popular surname or last name for all people (#230 out of 88799).
-(1990 U.S. Census)
+George is a very prominent first name for males (#16 out of 1220, Top 1%) and also a very prominent surname for both adults and children (#227 out of 150436, Top 1%).
+(2000 U.S. DEMOGRAPHICS)

 George reached its highest position of #4 in the U.S. during the years 1900-1909, and is at #136 presently.
 (2015 U.S. SSA RECORDS)

 Which version is better?with its variant forms and related boy names.
 Jordan (#60 FROM RECENT DATA), Jorge (#225), Jordi (#1175), Giorgio (#1928), Yuri, Jory and Georgie are the prominent varying forms of George (#136) appearing in the Top 2000.
 Adoption of these relations of George reached its apex 135 years ago (ADOPTION OF 4.4%) and has become significantly lower since (ADOPTION 0.6%, DOWN 86%), with the version George falling out of fashion.